 Once it’s all said and done, I write about it here.
-Topics range from quality strategy and testing to engineering leadership, agile practices, and whatever else I’m exploring.
+Topics range from quality strategy and testing to technology leadership, agile practices, and whatever else I’m exploring.
 Posts don’t follow a strict schedule, sometimes weekly, sometimes after a longer pause, but they’re always grounded in real experience.

-Whether you’re a developer, tester, engineering leader, or simply someone who cares about building things well, I hope you find something here that helps you think differently, solve a problem, or improve how your team works.
+Whether you’re a developer, tester, technology leader, or simply someone who cares about building things well, I hope you find something here that helps you think differently, solve a problem, or improve how your team works.

 People